Week 1 - Python Foundations

 Open the workspace once

-All six exercises live as subfolders on the same w1 branch of the practice repo.
+All Week 1 exercises live under data-track/week-1/ in HYF's Learning-Resources repo.
 Open it once for the whole week, not once per exercise:

 <aside> 💻 Open in GitHub Codespaces